filipesilva/fdb/README.md

 ### Repl and Query files

-You can run code over the db process with a file called `repl.fdb.clj`, or with any prefix e.g. `foo.repl.fdb.clj`.
+You can run code over the db process with a file called `repl.fdb.clj`, with any prefix e.g. `foo.repl.fdb.clj`.
 `repl.fdb.md` also works if the clojure code is in a solo `clojure` codeblock.
-You can also connect your editor to the nrepl server that starts with `fdb watch`, it's on port 2525 by default.
+You can also connect your editor to the nREPL server that starts with `fdb watch`, it's on port 2525 by default.

 It starts in the `user` namespace but you can add whatever namespace form you want, and that's the ns it'll be eval'd in.
-You can find a call-arg like the one triggers receive in `(fdb.call/arg)` (more on this below).
+You can find a call-arg like the one triggers receive in `(fdb.call/arg)` (more `call-arg` in the reference).

-You can add this file to `fdbconfig.edn` under `:load` and it will be loaded at startup, and the functions you define here will be available for triggers and readers.

 ``` clojure
 ;; We'll use this fn later in triggers.